 At school I could hardly concentrate, as I always worried about how she was (these were the days just before mobile phones became popular), and often went to the toilets just to cry.

 I had to get two buses to school, because mum was not well enough to drive, and this started to teach me how to grow up fast.

 Sometimes the migraines were so severe that mum would end up in hospital after having mini-strokes.
-I was pulled out of English class once to be told she had had another one, but I was to remain in school.
-Didn't get much work done for the rest of the day!
+I was pulled out of English class once to be told she had had another one, but I was to remain in school: – didn’t get much work done for the rest of that day!

 A few times a night I would creep into her room and listen to her, just to make sure she was breathing.
 I also remember sitting at the bottom of her bed and just watching her, with silent tears running down my face, praying in my head that someone would stop this pain.

 Now 18 years on, and mum still has these migraines a few times a week, but somehow she just deals with that pain.
 No medication stops the pain, which I still find so astounding, as we have successful medications on the market for far more complex health problems!